Blumenau reopens vaccination schedule for adults and booster dose for health workers

 Vaccine application

-The application of doses takes place between Saturday and Monday, the 16th and 18th, at the Vaccination Center, in Sector 3, at Vila Germânica Park.
+The application of doses takes place this Tuesday and Wednesday, the 19th and 20th, at the Vaccination Center, in Sector 3, at Vila Germânica Park.

-To avoid crowding, the guide is for users to arrive at Vila Germânica Park up to 10 minutes in advance and take companions only in case of need.
-In addition to the identification document with photo and the vaccination card, it is necessary to have at hand documentation that proves the inclusion in the group for which the schedule was requested.

 After receiving the first dose of vaccine, at the end of the service, the system automatically schedules the return for the second dose, within the appropriate period.